The Ultimate Resource

 The Ultimate Resource is a 1981 book written by Julian Lincoln Simon challenging the notion that humanity was running out of natural resources.
-It was revised in 1996 as The Ultimate Resource 2.
+It was updated in 1996 as The Ultimate Resource 2.

 Overview

 The overarching thesis on why there is no resource crisis is that as a particular resource becomes more scarce, its price rises.
 This price rise creates an incentive for people to discover more of the resource, ration and recycle it, and eventually, develop substitutes.
 The "ultimate resource" is not any particular physical object but the capacity for humans to invent and adapt.

 Scarcity

 The work opens with an explanation of scarcity, noting its relation to price; high prices denote relative scarcity and low prices indicate abundance.
 Simon usually measures prices in wage-adjusted terms, since this is a measure of how much labor is required to purchase a fixed amount of a particular resource.
 Since prices for most raw materials (e.g., copper) have fallen between 1800 and 1990 (adjusting for wages and adjusting for inflation), Simon argues that this indicates that those materials have become less scarce.